Azure/AppConfiguration/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.sample.scenarios.md

 ## Extra Test Scenario

 Update the json to have the default rollout percentage of Theta to be 75% instead of 74% and run the test scenarios again.
-The expected result for tests 22-25 should now be True, this validates we are using the same fomula for our rollout calculation.
+The expected result for tests 22-25 should now be True, this validates we are using the same formula for our rollout calculation.